annievu22/InsuranceClaimsRisk_Project/README.md

 ## 4. Tech Stack & Methodology

-This project combines statistical programming with business visualization to extract meaningful insights.

 ### 4.1.
 Tech Stack

-- **SQL (MySQL):** Used for filtering, aggregation, and summary statistics
 - **Python (Pandas, Seaborn, Scikit-learn):** Used for EDA, modeling, and visualizations
 - **Power BI:** Designed the final dashboard with interactive filters and charts